Judicial Branch Home >

 - If the case involves a landlord-tenant dispute, the case should be filed in the District Court of the county where the rental property is located.

-If you need help understanding how to fill out or file the forms, contact Court Administration or go to Self-Help Services in the Courts to see if legal advice or self-help is available at your courthouse.
+If you need help understanding how to fill out or file the forms, contact Court Administration or go to Legal Advice Clinics & Self-Help Centers to see if legal advice or self-help is available at your courthouse.

 « Back to Conciliation Court home